rminehan/c4/slides.md

 After filtering, don't recombine the fragments

-Leave that to a subsequent map call or `.toArray`
+Leave that to a subsequent `map` call or `.toList`

 ie. don't do it if you don't need to

 ---

-# FragArray
+# Preallocate

 When filtering, preallocate an array the same size as the original

+Fill into it leaving "gaps"

+---

+# Example

 ```
       filter                map